top of page

 Freedom Food Drive

 Our goal is to share 1000 Freedom Bags with our community members this year.
-We partner with the Avery Research Center for African American History and Culture to provide Freedom Bags to families in need in Charleston and North Charleston every 3rd Saturday of the month.
+We partner with the Avery Research Center for African American History and Culture to provide Freedom Bags to families in need in in the Tri-County area every 3rd Saturday of the month.

 Our food drive events are called “Freedom Bag Food Drives” and are community and grant funded initiatives.